radareorg/radare.org/gsoc/2018/ideas.md

 4. MSIL program (.NET)

 ### Task
-This task also includes adding support for .NET in RBin, to be able to list the symbols, get the entrypoint, code metadata, etc. This will require rethinking some of the commands to allow switch between parts of this FAT binary on the fly.
+This task also includes adding support for .NET in RBin, to be able to list the symbols, get the entrypoint, code metadata, etc. This will require rethinking some of the commands to allow switching between parts of this FAT binary on the fly.

 1. Fix current fatmach0
 2. dyldcache is broken